JohnBrungard/CS210-Programming-Languages-Project-3/README.md

 # CS210-Project-3

-Q1: Summarize the project and what problem it was solving.
-  The project is focused on integrating the Python and C++ Computer languages to create a program that tracks grocery items based on reading and writing input lists.
+Q1: Summarize the project and what problem it was solving.\n The project is focused on integrating the Python and C++ Computer languages to create a program that tracks grocery items based on reading and writing input lists.

 Q2: What did you do particularly well?